alenajk/skillshare-finder-project/README.md

 ![image](/static/app.png)

--- Navigate to localhost:5000 in your browser, create and account, and get started!
+-- Navigate to localhost:5000 in your browser, create an account, and get started!